MichinariNukazawa/RuneAMN_Pro_Series_Fonts/README.md

 ##LICENCE About
 Please read Japanese licence text.
 Font use illustration and design is ratail product, "not free" and "script check only use".
-Build script is free (BSD Class-2). but, svg splitter is original: http://d.hatena.ne.jp/mashabow/20120314/1331744357 This svg splitter script LICENSE is the unknown.
+Build script is free (2-clause BSD license). but, svg splitter is original: http://d.hatena.ne.jp/mashabow/20120314/1331744357 This svg splitter script LICENSE is the unknown.